mottalli/rust-jni-test/README.md

 let version = ((*jniEnv.functions).GetVersion)(jniEnv)
 ```

-The code in this repository contains a couple of (non-exhaustive) examples of how to call Rust functions from the JVN and viceversa.
+The code in this repository contains a couple of (non-exhaustive) examples of how to call Rust functions from the JVM and vice versa.

 ## How to run the examples
 Make sure you have the JDK and Cargo installed, and just run: